Kenny Laguna

-Kenneth Benjamin Laguna is an American songwriter and record producer, best known for his work with Joan Jett.
+Kenneth Benjamin Laguna is an American songwriter, record producer, and musician, best known for his work with Joan Jett.

 Biography

 Laguna was born in Greenwich Village, New York City, United States, and started playing piano at high school dances from the age of twelve.
 In the late 1960s, he worked as a songwriter and producer with Super K Productions, established at Buddah Records by producers Jerry Kasenetz and Jeffry Katz, writing songs for such acts as Tony Orlando, The Ohio Express and The Lemon Pipers, often in association with writers Bo Gentry, Bobby Bloom and Ritchie Cordell.
 Laguna played keyboards for a time with Tommy James and the Shondells, and played on their 1968 hit single "Mony Mony"; he also played keyboards on the second Ohio Express album, Yummy Yummy.
 Some other credits that Laguna can be seen on include playing on and singing background vocals for "Simon Says", "Goody Goody Gumdrops", "Indian Giver", and most of the 1910 Fruitgum Company's record 1 2 3 Red Light, playing on "Gimme Gimme Good Lovin" by the Crazy Elephant, The Lemon Pipers' "Green Tambourine", as well as "This Magic Moment" and "Walkin' in the Rain" by Jay and the Americans.